mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 We define a new function to conduct these analyses below.
 This function is similar to those used above but instead of providing Spearman's $/rho$ values it outputs the specific rank order of the node in question across each simulation.

-The function requires four pieces of information from the user:
+The function requires six pieces of information from the user:

 * `net` - An `igraph` network object.
 Again this is currently set up for simple networks but could easily be modified.
 * `target` - The name of the `target` node you wish to assess (exactly as it is written in the network object).